thinkle-iacs/think-js/strings.md

 a
 ```

-Computer scientists always start counting
+JavaScript programmers, like programmers in most languages, start counting
 from zero!
 The letter at subscript position zero of `"banana"` is `b`.
 So at
 position `[1]` we have the letter `a`.

 If we want to access the zero-eth letter of a string, we just place 0,
-or any expression that evaluates to 0, inbetween the brackets:
+or any expression that evaluates to 0, in between the brackets:

 ```javascript